peterkaminski/aicf-launch/index.md

 - Membership (Business use): **$15/month**
 - Coaches: **$10/month**

+Financial note: We don't want membership fees to be a true barrier to your participation.
+If you need accommodation, please email our membership director, [Peter Kaminski](mailto:kaminski@istori.com).

 Membership includes access to all Tier 1 community content.
-Additional content and seminars available at discounted rates for members.
+Premium content and seminars require additional payment.

 Coaches offering paid courses and seminars can monetize their expertise, with AICF retaining 15% of the revenue to support platform sustainability.